Porsche Cayenne vs Macan: Which SUV Should You Buy?

 Yes.
 The Cayenne is offered as both a standard SUV and a sloping Cayenne Coupe.
 The Macan comes in a single SUV body style, with gas and electric versions depending on the market.

-Images: Cayenne Turbo by EurovisionNim, CC BY-SA 4.0; Cayenne Coupe S by Alexander-93, CC BY-SA 4.0; Cayenne interior by Adrià García, CC BY-SA 2.0; Macan GTS by Throwawayacc222, CC0; Macan S by Charles, CC BY 2.0; Macan Electric Turbo by JustAnotherCarDesigner, CC0.
+Images: Cayenne Turbo by EurovisionNim, CC BY-SA 4.0.
+9Y0 Cayenne by OWS Photography, CC BY 4.0.
+Cayenne Coupe S by Alexander-93, CC BY-SA 4.0.
+Cayenne interior by Adrià García, CC BY-SA 2.0.
+Macan GTS (front) and Macan GTS (rear) by Throwawayacc222, CC0.
+Macan electric by Alexander-93, CC BY-SA 4.0.
+Macan S by Charles, CC BY 2.0.
+Macan Electric Turbo by JustAnotherCarDesigner, CC0.
+Macan Turbo (black) by Yahya S., CC BY 2.0.
 Via Wikimedia Commons.